 The Central Business District neighborhood is very unique in that it has one of the highest proportions of one, two, or no bedroom real estate of any neighborhood in America.
 Most neighborhoods have a mixture of home or apartment sizes from small to large, but here the concentration of studios and other small living spaces is at near-record heights.
 With 95.9% of the real estate here of this small size, this most assuredly is a notable feature that makes this neighborhood unique, along with just a handful of other neighborhoods in the U.S. that share this characteristic.

-In addition, renter-occupied real estate is dominant in the Central Business District neighborhood.
-The percentage of rental real estate here, according to exclusive NeighborhoodScout analysis, is 95.4%, which is higher than 98.1% of the neighborhoods in America.
-If you were to buy and live in the property you bought here, you would be almost alone in doing so.
+In addition, 95.4% of the real estate in the Central Business District neighborhood is occupied by renters, which is nearly the highest rate of renter occupancy of any neighborhood in America.
 Despite all of the residential real estate here in the Central Business District neighborhood, NeighborhoodScout has discovered that much of it is vacant.
 In resort or second-home vacation areas, this naturally occurs because homes and apartments are seasonally occupied, and empty for a portion of the year.
 In non-vacation or resort areas, however, this can be an indicator of property abandonment or a weak real estate market.
 The vacancy rate here is 32.0%, which is higher than 95.5% of all U.S. neighborhoods.

 Furthermore, the real estate in the Central Business District neighborhood really stands out in the way it looks for a unique reason: this neighborhood has a higher proportion of apartment complexes or high-rise apartments than nearly every neighborhood in the country.
 Most neighborhoods are a mixture of real estate and housing types, but here it is almost entirely dominated by big apartment buildings and complexes.
 In fact, 79.7% of the real estate here is classified as apartment complexes or high-rise apartments, which is more than is found in 96.7% of American neighborhoods.